 My mother in law is perpetually on a diet.
 The bowls of cooked vegetables and rich chicken broth help her stay happy and full even on a limited caloric budget.

-But even though my husband and I are never on a diet (we simply eat healthy and lowish carb), we love this hearty vegetable stew.
+But even though my husband and I are never on a diet (we simply eat healthy and lowish carb), we love this stew.
 It’s flavorful, warming and satisfying.
 Almost meaty, thanks to the eggplant.